qeesung/gitaly/STYLE.md

 #### Defer-based Cleanup

-One of the safest ways to clean up goroutines (as well as other resources) is via a deferred statements.
+One of the safest ways to clean up goroutines (as well as other resources) is via deferred statements.
 For example:

 ```go
 func (scs SuperCoolService) MyAwesomeRPC(ctx context.Context, r Request) error {